leonrodenburg/ali-cli/README.md

 written to `KEYFILE` directly.
 This means that anyone with access to that file is also able to decrypt your data.
 Be careful with handing out the keyfile to others.
 Keep a copy of the key offline in a safe (on a USB stick or write the key out on paper) and remove the key from your computer as soon as you are done with it.
 For convenience, you could decide to store a copy of the key online.
 I would suggest you to store the key separated from the data, preferrably in the online storage solution of a different cloud provider.
-Be sure to enable encryption on the bucket in this case.
+Be sure to enable encryption on the bucket.

 #### Encrypting / decrypting locally